moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 MTC Stages
 -----------
 | A MTC stage refers to a component or step in the task execution pipeline.
-| Stages can be arranged in any arbitrary order and its hierarchy is only limited by the individual stages types.
+| Stages can be arranged in any arbitrary order and their hierarchy is only limited by the individual stage types.
 | The order in which stages can be arranged is restricted by the direction in which results are passed.

 There are three possible stages relating to the result flow: